Dafecs/predix/README.md

 - [Team](#team)
 ## Introduction

-Predix Predictions is a decentralized platform that enables users to **create their own markets** and **predict the future prices** of various assets, as well as the **outcomes of future real-world events**, such as sports or politics.
+Dafecs Predictions is a decentralized platform that enables users to **create their own markets** and **predict the future prices** of various assets, as well as the **outcomes of future real-world events**, such as sports or politics.
 By offering a simple and engaging way for users to participate in prediction markets directly through **Telegram**, we aim to make decentralized finance **accessible to everyone**.

 ## Key Features

-- **Telegram Bot Integration**: Interact with Predix Predictions directly within Telegram for ease of use.
+- **Telegram Bot Integration**: Interact with Dafecs Predictions directly within Telegram for ease of use.
 - **Decentralized Prediction Markets**: Users can create their own markets and predict future asset prices.
 - **Statistics and Historical Data**: A personalized performance dashboard allows users to track their past predictions and analyze historical data.
 - **Automation**: A backend server responsible to ensure scheduled market creation and auto-resolving markets.